Skip to main content

 Employer Responsibility Under FELA

-Behind the scenes of the railroad industry, there's an unsung hero that ensures the safety of these workers: the Federal Employers Liability Act, or FELA.
-This pivotal law doesn't just protect injured railroad workers.
+The Federal Employers’ Liability Act (FELA) plays a vital role in the railroad industry.
+This pivotal law doesn’t just protect injured railroad workers.
 It also sets a high bar for employer responsibilities.
 From maintaining safe working conditions to providing adequate training, the obligations under FELA are far-reaching.

-Under FELA, the primary responsibilities of employers include:
+Under FELA, employers have certain responsibilities.
+These include:

 • Ensuring a safe work environment.
 Employers must take all reasonable steps to make the workplace free of hazards and unsafe conditions.
 This might mean keeping up with the maintenance of equipment and tools and the use of adequate safety devices.